ManticoreGamesInc/platform-documentation/src/api/vehicle.md

 # Vehicle

 Vehicle is a CoreObject representing a vehicle that can be occupied and driven by a player.
+Vehicle also implements the [Damageable](damageable.md) interface.

 ## Properties